wisamidris7/WSM.SourceGenerator/README.md

-You Have To Install WSM.SourceGenerator.Lib For Attrubites You Can Visit https://github.com/wisamidris7/WSM.SourceGenerator See samples For More Info\n
+You Have To Install WSM.SourceGenerator.Lib For Attrubites You Can Visit https://github.com/wisamidris7/WSM.SourceGenerator See samples For More Info

 `
 Install-Package WSM.SourceGenerator.Lib
 `

 `
 dotnet add package WSM.SourceGenerator.Lib
 `

 `
 [GenerateDto]